 These causative verb exercises help you express actions that someone does for you using the structures 'have something done' and 'get something done' in sentences.
-A printable PDF worksheet and answers are included in this page.
+A printable PDF worksheet and answers are included on this page.
 Click the 'check answer' button to reveal your score after you have completed each test.

 Exercise 1: Causative present simple form